MonashBioinformaticsPlatform/Single-Cell-Workshop/README.md

 Half day workshop with 10x

-To render the Rmd file to HTML use:
+To render the Rmd file to HTML and R use:

 ```
 Rscript build.R